Some say citations are no longer important and others say they’re the most important thing since sliced bread.

 Citations Are Still Vital

-I think Darren sums it up perfectly in this quote:
+I think Darren sums it up perfectly with this quote:

 Citations are more of a foundational factor than a rankings booster.
 You’ll have a hard time ranking without them, but other tactics in local search will be more likely to move the needle.Darren Shaw – Whitespark